Arkansas Cheerleaders Under Fire For Holding ‘Make America Great Again’ Banner Before Game

-An Arkansas high school cheerleading squad is under fire after holding a pre-game banner that, so some observers, was a partisan political message inappropriate for a public high school, Yahoo Lifestyle reports.
-The banner said, “Make America Great Again” and “Trump the [opponents]!”
+An Arkansas high school cheerleading squad is under fire after holding a pre-game banner that, per some observers, was a partisan political message inappropriate for a public high school, Yahoo Lifestyle reports.
+The banner said, “Make America Great Again” and “Trump The Leopards!”

-Some residents around Malvern are certainly not impressed.
-Facebook user Tristan A. Taylor posted a picture of the banner, and noted that Malvern high school has a large population of Latino and African American students, while Lake Hamilton’s student body is overwhelmingly white.
-Trump and his administration have been accused of advancing policies and positions that are unfavorable to minorities.
+Some residents around Malvern were certainly not impressed.
+Facebook user Tristan A. Taylor posted a picture of the banner, and noted that Malvern High School has a large population of Latino and African American students, while Lake Hamilton’s student body is overwhelmingly white.
+Trump and his administration have been accused by some critics of advancing policies and positions that are unfavorable to minorities.

 Besides rankling at least one resident around Malvern, the issue has become a political one among a couple of Arkansas politicians as well.